 Link up with Route #3 – Button Bay

 You can link up with the 28 km route without going all the back to Marysville.
 Do take the side excursion to Big Sandy Bay.
 This is a good place for a picnic.
 Enjoy protected dunes and a sandy beach.

 After leaving the beach you hit pavement again on the main road (#95) linking the two ferries.
 Continue on this road until you reach the ferry to New York State.
 It’s pretty countryside through here.
 Then either retrace your steps to stay on pavement or meander back to Marysville on any number of dirt side roads.

-Those two routes were lovely – mostly peaceful, easy cycling.
+Biking Wolfe Island on the two routes described was lovely – mostly peaceful, easy cycling.

 I guess progress means wind farms and that’s exactly what Wolfe Island has become – one giant wind farm.

 Someone on the ferry loved their look – very futuristic she thought whereas I see them as a blight on the landscape.
 I’m sure their construction caused considerable debate.
 On the bright side they do warn you ahead of time if it’s too windy to cycle.

 Here’s a quote from an article by Richard Blackwell – A shockingly high fatality rate at Wolfe Island wind farm distresses Nature Canada conservationists.
 Between July and December 2009, 602 birds and 1,270 bats were killed by the turbines.